inexorgame-obsolete/wiki-mirror/New-Sound-system-(refactoring).md

 # Introduction
-Until now Inexor is using the Cube2's old sound system.
+Until now Inexor is using Cube2's old sound system.
 Sound code is mostly separated from other code parts and can be refactored easily.
-The goal is to implement *module_sound* as a replacement for sounds.cpp. **SDL_Mixer** will be replaced with either **ALMixer** or pure **OpenAL**.
+The goal is to implement *module_sound* in order to further modularize the code.